DevOpsTribe/congruit/README.md

 Congruit is a lightweight configuration management and automation tool.
 It is written in Go but works through Bash.
 It manages shell scripts you created to configure your Linux platforms.

 ## Docker
-Congruit manages cluster through supervisor and friend mode.
-You can configure floating ip or manage Docker clusters.
+Congruit manages cluster through **supervisor and friend mode**.

-Let's show ho to put in place a simple docker cluster
+You can configure light Docker clusters as described in the following example.

-1. Start the server Docker01 and Docker02
+1. Start Docker01 and Docker02 using Vagrant

-Leave WORKPLACES_ENABLED empty!
+** Leave WORKPLACES_ENABLED empty! **

 ```
 vagrant up Docker01